ondrejbiza/mdp_abstraction/README.md

 **Pick:**

-Bisimulation partitions each state separately:
+Bisimulation partitions each state separately, the Pick environment is already minimal.

 state partition = {{1}, {2}, {3}, {4}, {5}}